Comment on page

 The registries that standards bodies maintain typically run on centralized databases.
 These systems track carbon credit ownership and record which credits have been retired.
 Different registries have different functionalities available to users and project developers.

-Even more potential for carbon credits Our infrastructure isn’t just improving carbon registries, it’s creating a brand-new use case for carbon credits.
+Our infrastructure isn’t just improving carbon registries, it’s creating a brand-new use case for carbon credits.
 On open blockchains, they can plug into the world of decentralized finance, or DeFi.
-We’re working with the best DeFi projects, like Uniswap and Sushiswap to make sure carbon credits on Toucan can safely benefit from these new financial technologies.
+We’re working with the best DeFi projects, like Uniswap and Sushiswap, to make sure carbon credits on Toucan can safely benefit from these new financial technologies.
 You can now buy carbon pool tokens 24/7 anywhere in the world, then redeem and retire them.

 After projects have proven that they've removed or reduced GHG emissions they are issued carbon credits that are in an _active _ state.
 Because projects generally don't have direct contact with companies who will buy their credits to satisfy sustainability claims, they often sell them to intermediaries—brokers, resellers, and retailers.
 Active carbon credits can pass from one hand to another without changing their status.
 But when an end-buyer wants to use the credits to compensate their GHG emissions for carbon accounting purposes, the credits need to be retired.
 Now the carbon credit has fulfilled its "duty" and nobody else will be able to claim the carbon removal or reduction for their books.
 A registry account is needed to trade carbon credits in an active state.
 These accounts can cost $1000 a year in the case of Gold Standard.